 - A frontend timer for more urgency in the buyers

-- Option to hide products/ courses if they are unavailable
+- Option to hide products/ courses and categories if they are unavailable or out of stock

 - Custom unavailability messages